DevExpress/testcafe/docs/articles/documentation/guides/continuous-integration/circleci.md

 ### Use a Legacy CircleCI Image

-The following example uses `circleci/node:lts-browsers`, a legacy image with `lts` version of Node, Google Chrome, and Firefox pre-installed.
+The following example uses `circleci/node:lts-browsers`, a legacy image with `lts` version of Node.js, Google Chrome, and Firefox pre-installed.

 Get a full list of available legacy CircleCI images at [Pre-Built CircleCI Docker Images](https://circleci.com/docs/2.0/circleci-images/#legacy-language-images).